seL4/sel4-tutorials/tutorials/interrupts/interrupts.md

 This tutorial covers seL4 interrupts.

 You will learn
-* The purpose of the IRQControl capability.
+* the IRQControl capability's purpose.
 * How to obtain capabilities for specific interrupts.
 * How to handle interrupts and their relation with notification objects.